rsming/interview-questions/java/README.md

 Unreferenced objects:

- - By nulling a reference:
+ - By nulling a reference
  - By assigning a reference to another
  - By anonymous object